 Why was Helen unable to change her behavior?
-After intense self-examination in a workshop with several of her colleagues, she came to an unexpected conclusion: Although she truly wanted the project to succeed, she had an accompanying, unacknowledged commitment to maintaining a subordinate position in relation to Andrew.
-At a deep level, Helen was concerned that if she succeeded in her new role-one she was excited about and eager to undertake-she would become more a peer than a subordinate.
-She was uncertain whether Andrew was prepared for the turn their relationship would take.
+After intense selfexamination in a workshop with several of her colleagues, she came to an unexpected conclusion: Although she truly wanted the project to succeed, she had an accompanying, unacknowledged commitment to maintaining a subordinate position in relation to Andrew.
+At a deep level, Helen was concerned that if she succeeded in her new role-one she was excited about and eager to undertake uncertain whether Andrew was prepared for the turn their relationship would take.
 Worse, a promotion would mean that she, not Andrew, would be ultimately accountable for the results of her work-and Helen feared she wouldn't be up to the task.
 These stories shed some light on the nature of immunity to change.
 The inconsistencies between John's and Helen's stated goals and their actions reflect neither hypocrisy nor unspoken reluctance to change but the paralyzing effect of competing commitments.
 Any manager who seeks to help John communicate more effectively or Helen move her project forward, without understanding that each is also struggling unconsciously toward an opposing agenda, is shoveling sand against the tide.